Temiby-Ethan/CACAO2025/docs/common-problems.md

 You are changing files outside of the java package of your team.
 You can see the files that you are changing in the `Files changed` tab of your pull request on the github website.
 This list must contain only files in your package.

-1. Replace these files in Eclipse with the version from the main repository: right-click on these files or folders -> `Replace with` -> `Branch, Tag or Reference...` -> `Remote tracking` -> select the main repository (not your team repository) -> `Replace`
+1. Replace these files in VSCode with the version from the main repository: Fetch from all remotes, then you can find the version of a file from the main repository in the Source Control Graph view in VSCode (tagged as with the main repository branch, usually named `upstream`)
 2. Commit and push

-Note that if the files you changed are not Java files, they will be hidden in the Package Exporer of Eclipse.
-To see and replace them: click the three dots in the top bar of Package Exporer -> `Filters...` -> uncheck `.* resources`.

 ## `Some checks were not successful`: `Checks / java_tests`

 Not accepting because the code does not pass the tests.
 You can read the error message by clicking on `Details` near to the failed check.
 Then click on `Build with Ant` to see the output of the test execution.
-You can run the same tests on your Eclipse, they are `test/abstraction/FiliereParDefaultTest.java` and `test/presentation/FenetrePrincipaleTest.java`.
-To run them:  right-click on `build.xml` -> `Run As` -> `Ant Build`.
-You will see the error message in the console.
 Fix the error, then commit and push.

 ## `Some checks were not successful`: `Checks / performance_tests`

 Not accepting because your update makes the simulation too slow.
 You can read the results of the performance tests by clicking on `Details` near to the failed check.
 You will see how much time (in milliseconds) each team takes when the button `Next` is clicked 300 times.
 The maximum time allowed per team is 20 seconds.
+Fix the problem, then commit and push.

 ## `This branch is out-of-date with the base branch`

 Your team repository is not up-to-date with the changes that happened on the main repository.

-1. Pull from the main repository: right-click on the java project -> `Team` -> `Pull...` -> in `Remote:` select the main repository (not your team repository) -> `Finish`
+1. Pull from the main repository: in the Source Control view in VSCode select `Pull from...` then select the main repository (usually named `upstream`)
 2. Push